Research

 Working Papers

-“#BLM and Silence by State Supreme Courts: Representation or Insulation?” (co-authored with Matthew Walz, Michael Romano, and Todd Curry)
+“#BLM and Silence by State Supreme Courts: Representation or Insulation?” (with Matthew Walz, Michael Romano, and Todd Curry) Invited to Revise and Resubmit

 "Implications of Court Curbing in the US States."